dragosroua/steem-witness-toolbox/README.md

-Steem Feed JS
+Steem Witness Toolbox
 ============

-This is a STEEM Price Feed for witnesses on the [STEEM Network](https://steem.io).
+This is a helper script for witnesses maintaining the [Steem](http:/steem.io) network.
 It's written in Node.JS and uses SVK's [SteemJS-Lib](https://github.com/svk31/steemjs-lib).
+The heavy lifting was done by [someguy123](https://github.com/someguy123)

 Installation
 ========